argosopentech/argos-train/README.md

 - If you're running out of GPU memory reduce `batch_size` and `valid_batch_size` in `config.yml`.

 ## License
-Licensed under either the MIT or CC0 License (same as Argos Translate)
+Licensed under either the MIT or CC0 License (same as [Argos Translate](https://www.argosopentech.com/)).